KonstantinosF/Classification-of-Hyperspectral-Image/README.md

 1) Run the notebook "CreatetheDatasets", in order to create the Xtrain, Xtest, ytrain, ytest matrices.
 Matrices are saved in a numpy format.

-2)Run the notebook "TrainTheModel", in order to train the model.
+2) Run the notebook "TrainTheModel", in order to train the model.
 The model is being saved including the weights.

-3)Run the "Validation+ClassificationMaps", for validating the model and creating the clasification map.
+3) Run the "Validation+ClassificationMaps", for validating the model and creating the clasification map.